James-TYQ/Multi_Dialogue/README.md

 # inference using the following data format:
 chat_messages = [
-    {"role": "user", "content": "What is the key difference between a cat and a dog?"}, {"role": "assistant", "content": "Cats have four legs, while dogs have four legs."}
+    {"role": "user", "content": "Stephen has 2 apples.
+Yesterday he had 1 apple.
+How many apples does he have today?"}, {"role": "assistant", "content": "Stephen has 2 apples today."}
 ]
 result = pipeline(chat_messages)
 selected_dims_name = result['evaluation_dim'] # the name of the selected dimensions